 Let's start with the ones that do not have a veil.
 It can be tricky to tell... often the veil might rub off in old age so it's easiest to tell on a young specimen, but if you look carefully you can usually tell because there will be some kind of clue or remnant left around the stem or cap margin.
 It just takes practice to know what to look for.
 These do not blue, except for S. tomentosus.

-Suillus brevipes - dark cap, no dots on the stem (thus a clean look), often a short stem, usually under pine.
-2-needle pine.
+Suillus brevipes - dark cap (rarely pale), no dots on the stem (thus a clean look), often a short stem, under 2-3 needle pine.

 S. tomentosus - rough, almost dry cap and no ring, orange colours, including in the pores.
 Slowly blues.
 2-needle pine.

 Rough-capped Suillus: These do not appear very Suillus-like because the caps are not very sticky, in fact they are pretty rough and scaly, but they do have an obvious veil.
 Some exhibit a slight bluing: S. lakei in the base of the stem and S. ochraceoroseus throughout.

 S. lakei (flavogranulatus?) - a pinkish brown distinctively scaly cap with large pores that stain brown.
 One version is very much like S. caerulescens with subtle scales.
 Douglas fir.